facebook logolinkedin logoyoutube logo

 What Features Should I Look for in Compliance Monitoring Tools?

-Manual compliance monitoring involves periodic reviews of policies, logs, and security configurations, which can be time-consuming and prone to human error.
+Manual compliance monitoring and reporting involves periodic reviews of policies, logs, and security configurations, which can be time-consuming and prone to human error.
 Automated monitoring, on the other hand, continuously scans for violations and provides immediate alerts.
 Automated solutions are more efficient and reliable than manual processes.